Written by Simon Kibble, Working Conservationist

 The two birds settled in on a 20 acre field of winter barley stubble, which would not normally have been there but for the ground conditions not allowing for re-sowing, so it provided nicely for birds of all descriptions through the winter.

-So with things looking up looking up we were blessed with the arrival of more birds on what seemed to be daily basis; in total we had 12 making up 6 pairs.
-5 pairs set up on the stubble field and 1 pair on a small 6 acre winter wheat field in which there were some open areas.
+So with things looking up looking up we were blessed with the arrival of more birds on what seemed to be a daily basis; in total we had 12 making up six pairs.
+Five pairs set up on the stubble field and one pair on a small six acre winter wheat field in which there were some open areas.
 Their calls and displays were both a wonderful spectacle and music to my ears.
 Even into the early hours of darkness they would be calling.

 With their arrival came a threat from the corvids, as is to be expected, but with our Larsen Trap and crow cages already running well, alongside control of foxes, rats, stoats and squirrels I pretty much had things under control, or so I thought.